LC-Linkous/tinySA_python/README.md

 * filling in unfinished args and any new tinySA features
     * scan and scanraw occasionally throw back bad data. handled in an example, but actual fix in progress
     * trigger needs more alias funcs to cover full functionality
+* scanraw serial FROM DEVICE issues with the buffer.
+This is being explored see Example #3 in [Plotting Data with Matplotlib](#plotting-data-with-matplotlib) for details.
 * An argparse option + some example scripts
 * Beginner notes, vocab, and some examples for common usage